 Michelle D. Mason

-The strategic leveraging of civic engagement opportunities is a common thread in Mason’s work.
-As principal investigator, she secured a national grant and directed the 2010 Council on Legal Education Opportunity (CLEO) Summer Institute.
-In 2013, Mason founded the Math and Civics Summer Institute which provides instruction for 3rd, 4th and 5th graders from the Liberty City community.
+Civic engagement is a common thread in Mason’s work.
+As principal investigator, she secured a national grant and directed the Council on Legal Education Opportunity Summer Institute.
+In 2013, Mason founded the Math and Civics Summer Institute which provided instruction for 3rd, 4th and 5th graders from the Liberty City.

-Mason has received recognition and awards for her work, including being named as a National Institute for Teaching Ethics and Professionalism Fellow (2011), one of South Florida’s Top 50 Most Powerful Black Professionals (2012), selection to attend the Harvard Kennedy School Executive Education “Art and Practice of Leadership Development” Program (2012), designation as the Florida Bar Association’s 2013 Law Faculty Professionalism Award recipient and received recognition from the Daily Business Review as one of the 2014 Top 20 Women in Law.
+Recognition for her work includes being named as a National Institute for Teaching Ethics and Professionalism Fellow, one of South Florida’s Top 50 Most Powerful Black Professionals, selection to attend the Harvard Kennedy School Executive Education “Art and Practice of Leadership Development” program, designation as the Florida Bar’s Law Faculty Professionalism Award recipient and received recognition from the Daily Business Review as one of the Top 20 Women in Law.

-Dean Mason earned both her B.A. in English Literature and J.D. from Rutgers, The State University of New Jersey.
+Dean Mason earned both her B.A. and J.D. from Rutgers, The State University of New Jersey.